 She works with UNICEF and Stop Hunger Now to protect the most vulnerable members of society.

-She is the proud mother of a 2-year-old son and a baby daughter with her orthopedic surgeon husband and has an inspirational blog called Modern Mommy.
+Jo-Ann and her orthopedic surgeon husband have two children, with a third on the way, and she has an inspirational blog called Modern Mommy.